samcaulfield/PML_IDE/README.md

 This feature allows the user to enter scripts into actions in the graphical editor.
 * Open the graphical editor as described in `Boxes and Arrows`.
-* Build a PML model containing actions.
+* Build a PML model containing actions as described in `Boxes and Arrows`.
 * Left-click on an action to open the script entry dialog.
 * The dialog will display the script of the action if it exists, in the "Action script" field.